JazTruong/tic-tac-toe/README.md

 //-- event handlers

-    //--set up slected grid - grid change to X or O
+    //--set up selected grid - grid change to X or O

+    //-- collecting player moves and input to an array then compare the index position for winning positions.

+    //-- e.g: gameBoard = [
+        0[0, 1, 2],
+        1[0, 1, 2],
+        2[0, 1, 2]
+    ]

+    //-- check winning base on the 3 winning functions.

     //-- update score board